 Roedean School may change this notice from time to time by updating it on the website.
 You should check the website from time to time to ensure that you are happy with any changes.
 Where there are substantial changes that will affect your rights, they will be provided to you as far as is reasonably practicable.
 This notice is effective from May 2018.

-2.2 This information is provided in accordance with the rights of individuals under General Data Protection Regulation (GDPR), and all applicable data protection legislation, to understand how their data is used.
-Staff, parents, pupils and alumnae are all encouraged to read this Privacy Notice and understand the school's obligations to its entire community.
+2.2 This information is provided in accordance with the rights of individuals under the Data Protection Act 2018 (DPA (2018)), and all applicable data protection legislation including the UK GDPR and EU GDPR, to understand how their data is used.
+Staff, parents, pupils and alumnae are all encouraged to read this Privacy Notice and understand the School's obligations to its entire community.

-3.1 Roedean School has appointed a Privacy Officer who will deal with all your requests and enquiries concerning the school’s use of your personal data (see section on Your Rights below) and endeavours to ensure that all personal data is processed in compliance with this notice and all applicable Data Protection legislation.
+3.1 Roedean School has appointed a Data Protection Officer who will deal with all your requests and enquiries concerning the School’s use of your personal data (see section on Your Rights below) and endeavours to ensure that all personal data is processed in compliance with this notice and all applicable Data Protection legislation.

-3.2 The Privacy Officer is Shayne Parker (Director of Operations) who can be contacted by email at: email@example.com or by telephone: 01273 667500.
+3.2 The Data Protection Officer is Adrian Coomber (Data Manager and Data Protection Officer) who can be contacted by email at: email@example.com or by telephone: 01273 667500.